niranjansenthilkumar/bitmojiGAN/README.md

 Looking at what I need to do, I probably need to first train two datasets - one containing bitmojis and one containing  selfie faces at a certain angle, and train them using a jupyter notebook file.
 CycleGAN is a good one to use, i've seen it used on a bunch of different image to image conversions.

-AdMob seems ot be a good move for advertising with the pictures, though i would like to use the same one that voodoo does wihch is ironsource, whatever gets people to download the games
+AdMob seems ot be a good move for advertising with the pictures, though i would like to use the same one that voodoo does wihch is ironsource, whatever gets people to download the games.

+Future:
+In the future, if this is successful I want to add other gan generators, maybe more cartoon stuff, and maybe like other photography stuff where people can change the weather in their photos, or even delve into photos and filters.

+I think this could be good because tiktok could be like a flywheel where everytime we add a new filter -> it gets popular on tiktok and then downloads will come to us, which will then convert money if we do a subscription or ads or something.